-The former St. Paul's Presbyterian Church, now Hickman Temple AME, is located along the northeast side of Baltimore Avenue, at the corner of South 50th Street, within a neighborhood of primarily two- and three-story Queen Anne and late-Victorian rowhouses constructed between 1890 and 1910 known as Cedar Park.
+The former St. Paul's Presbyterian Church, (also known as Hickman Temple African Methodist Episcopal Church from 1972 to 2022) now known as Emmanuel Christian Church, is located along the northeast side of Baltimore Avenue, at the corner of South 50th Street, within a neighborhood of primarily two- and three-story Queen Anne and late-Victorian rowhouses constructed between 1890 and 1910 known as Cedar Park.
 The church is freestanding and positioned up to the sidewalk right of way along South 50th Street, Catharine Street and Baltimore Avenue.
 While the church is one of the most massive structures in the neighborhood, it remains compatible with the scale of the surrounding buildings.
 Apart from the bell tower at the southwest corner of the building, the church is only slightly taller than the nearby residential buildings.
 The building consumes nearly the entire parcel and aside from shrubbery around the building there are no landscaped areas of the property.
 The church was designed as a Presbyterian Church by famed Philadelphia ecclesiastical architect Isaac Pursell in 1900, dedicated in 1901 and enlarged in 1905.

 The building is either one or two stories in height, apart from the large tower on the southwest corner of the building.
 The chapel on the south side of the building is based on a cruciform plan with smaller ancillary wings.
-The primary elevations fronting Baltimore Avenue and South 50th Street elevations exhibit common attributes and details of the Gothic Revival style as presented in an ecclesiastical form including stained glass windows with tracery, lancet windows, Tudor arches and castellation at various points in the building's roofline.
+Until very recently, primary elevations fronting Baltimore Avenue and South 50th Street elevations exhibit common attributes and details of the Gothic Revival style as presented in an ecclesiastical form including stained glass windows with tracery, lancet windows, Tudor arches and castellation at various points in the building's roofline.
+Much of the original stained and leaded glass windows have been replaced throughout the building with prefabricated synthetic sash fixtures with plywood infill.
 Clad in rusticated Wissahickon Schist and other dressing stone, the north (Catharine Street), east (South 50th Street) and south (Baltimore Avenue) elevations dominate their street frontage compared to other smaller, primarily residential, buildings nearby.